-The image above shows the T-App Application window as it would appear using a TC 1 Temperature Controller with a Series 400 thermistor probe attached (with the thermistor tip in the stirred sample).
+The image above shows the T-App Application window as it would appear using a TC 1 or TC 1B Temperature Controller with a Series 400 thermistor probe attached (with the thermistor tip in the stirred sample).
 For other configurations (dual sample holders; multi-cell holders; TC 125, 225 and 425 temperature controllers) see the Status Panel topic.